gbessoni/voicetree-app/voicetree/README.md

-# 🌳 VoiceTree - MVP
+# 🎙️ selfie.fm - Voice-Powered Link Sharing

-**GitHub Issue #1: Build VoiceTree MVP - Core Features**
+**AI-Powered Link Sharing Platform with Voice Messages**

-VoiceTree is a Linktree clone with AI voice features.
-Share all your important links from a single, customizable page.
+selfie.fm is a next-generation link-in-bio platform that adds your voice to every link you share.
+Create a personalized page with AI-powered voice messages that introduce each of your links.

 ## Features (Phase 1 - MVP)